Growyourbrand.net Reference notes on brand consequence May 2026

 The Sign Points To The System

 The golden arches are powerful because they compress the operating expectation into a symbol.
-The mark does not only identify a company.
+The mark does not merely identify a company.
 It tells the customer what kind of stop this will be: fast, familiar, affordable, standardized, and usually nearby.

 That is why visual recognition and operational trust cannot be separated.
 A strong sign with weak execution becomes a disappointment beacon.
 A strong system with a weak sign is harder to find.
 McDonald's built both sides together.